Add Clerk Authentication to Next.js

 }

-Add <ClerkProvider> to your app
+Add <ClerkProvider> and Clerk components to your app

 The <ClerkProvider> component provides session and user context to Clerk's hooks and components.
 It's recommended to wrap your entire app at the entry point with <ClerkProvider> to make authentication globally accessible.
 See the reference docs for other configuration options.